 HealthEquity Shrinks Lead Time for Onboarding New Suppliers.

-HealthEquity is a Utah-based healthcare benefits and financial services company in the FinTech industry that manages health savings, flexible spending, and other tax-advantaged accounts.
-Founded in 2002, the company is comprised of nearly 3,000 employees.
+HealthEquity is a healthcare benefits and financial services company that manages health savings, flexible spending, and other tax-advantaged accounts for its clients.

-Supplier data lived in different programs with different teams, or even on individual’s desktops.
-Often, that information was outdated and inaccurate, or riddled with duplicates across systems that couldn’t talk to each other.
-Suppliers were often named differently between systems, which made it difficult to track down contracts and spend data.
+Supplier data instead lived in several different systems, with different teams, or even on individual computers.
+Information stored this way was often outdated and inaccurate or riddled with duplicates across various systems.
+Suppliers were named differently between systems, making it difficult to track down contracts and spend data.

-It was time to move forward with a more robust system.
+It was time to implement a centralized and accessible procurement system.

-The search began for a complete solution that could connect all the necessary teams, offer visibility across the entire procurement process, and help clean up the data.
-As HealthEquity started looking at different solutions, Graphite Connect was on the list.
-Although Graphite was new to the market, stakeholders recognized the flexibility of the platform and the expertise of the team in the procurement space.
+The search began for a complete solution that could connect all the necessary teams, offer visibility across the entire procurement process, and help clean up the messy data.

-Most importantly, the tool offered a secure, central repository for teams to store and access supplier information and contracts—all in one place.
-“I think the number one reason we liked the Graphite Connect tool was that it allowed us to have all the separate workflows in one location,” said Gina Smith, Program Manager for Risk Management.
+That’s when HealthEquity learned about Graphite: a system that offered a secure, central repository for teams to store and access supplier information all in one place.“I think the number one reason we liked the Graphite Connect tool was that it allowed us to have all the separate workflows in one location,” said Gina Smith, Program Manager for Risk Management.
 “So it was going to service the needs of our procurement team, our data privacy group, our information security group, and even our enterprise risk management team.”

-Prior to Graphite, important information got buried in emails—there was no single location where teams could store or search for contracts.
-Now, the Graphite Connect platform makes it much easier to keep track of contracts.
-Teams can send, upload, or perform searches for specific contracts in the system.
+Implementing Graphite Connect made it easy to keep track of contracts.
+Teams can send, upload, or perform searches for specific contracts all within the same system.

 “The data that you can get out of Graphite has been awesome.
 We’ve been able to build reports of contracts coming due in the next 60, 90, 120 days and we’ve seen lead times decrease,” said Ian Harward, Director of Procurement.
 “We can actually show how long it’s taking our vendors to connect with us in the system, and how long security and legal reviews are taking.”

-The workflow for onboarding suppliers is quicker and more streamlined through the Graphite platform.
-Now a supplier who wants to do business with HealthEquity can simply complete and submit the online questionnaire.
-From there it goes through security and privacy vetting, based on HealthEquity’s business rules.
+The workflow for onboarding suppliers quickly became more streamlined with Graphite.
+Now a supplier who wants to do business with HealthEquity can simply complete and submit a designated questionnaire, as well as structured security vetting based on HealthEquity’s specific needs.

 “Graphite is making our company safer through the vetting process, which can be rigorous and long,” said Connie Michalak, Purchasing Coordinator for HealthEquity.
 “With Graphite, we’re able to get very specific with the due diligence that should be done.”

-After going through legal review and being approved, supplier data automatically syncs with HealthEquity’s ERP system.
-Graphite validates all the information HealthEquity needs, including tax ID, bank data, OFAC and other sanctions.
-Team members know they’re always working with the most accurate and high quality data about any given supplier.
+After a supplier is approved, Graphite automatically validates all their information including tax ID, bank data, OFAC, and other sanctions.
+The best part?
+Team members always know they’re working with the most accurate, up-to-date, and high-quality data about any given supplier.

 Graphite Connect provides HealthEquity with a more unified and holistic view of every supplier.
 Now, systems, teams, and data are connected.
 The procurement, risk, compliance, legal, and finance teams have a single location to monitor activity, manage reviews, and reach out to suppliers.
 Not only is there greater visibility into the supplier network.
 The entire process from onboarding all the way to contract approval is significantly faster.